 Have you been to any of those gardens?
 How did you like them?

 Do you know any other rose gardens in Germany or anywhere else?
-Leave your recomendations in the comments section.
+Leave your recommendations in the comments section.

 Below you find the photo gallery with more captures from the places mentioned above.